absmach/magistrala-docs/docs/dev-guide/edge.md

 Edit the `configs/config.toml` setting

-- `username` - thing from the results of provision request.
+- `username` - client from the results of provision request.
 - `password` - key from the results of provision request.
 - `mqtt_topic` - in routes set to `channels/<channel_data_id>/messages` from results of provision.
 - `nats_topic` - whatever you need, export will subscribe to `export.<nats_topic>` and forward messages to MQTT.